lilessam/frontendmailsender/README.md

 ###Screenshot
 ![Image of MailSender](http://i.imgur.com/Imrwzhb.png)

 ######This plugin was built in less than 2 hours.
-So any issue while testing is ver welcomed.
+So any issue while testing is very welcomed.
 Thanks a lot !